spotinst/help/src/docs/administration/sso-access-control/organization-level-sso.md

 <Attribute Name="OrgAndRole" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:basic"> <AttributeValue>SPOTINST-OrganizationID-ADMIN</AttributeValue> <AttributeValue>SPOTINST-OrganizationID-VIEWER</AttributeValue> <AttributeValue>SPOTINST-OrganizationID-VIEWER</AttributeValue> </Attribute>
 ```

 The SAML attribute OrgAndRole (ignore case) allows the organization ID to be set dynamically on each request, and not once as a RelayState.
-The attribute is in the Format: Spotinst-<organizationID>-<role>.
+The attribute is in the Format: "Spotinst-<organizationID>-<role>".

 This attribute will allow login into different organizations with the same user and the same IDP app while setting the organization ID dynamically.